Kurento/kurento/source/dev/testing.rst

 Functional
 ----------

 Functional tests are aimed to evaluate a given capability provided by Kurento.
-We main types of functional tests for Kurento are the following:
+Then main types of functional tests for Kurento are the following:

 - WebRTC.
 Real-time media in the web is one of the core Kurento capabilities, and therefore, a rich test suite to assess the use of WebRTC in Kurento has been implemented.
 Moreover, two special WebRTC features are also tested: